Sebski123/p-ktane/README.md

   - [ ] Overvoltage protection?
   - [ ] Overcurrent protection
     - [x] Add polyfuse to every module
+    - [ ] Measure curent draw for each module
 - [ ] Add TMRpcm and SD to timer?
   - [ ] [This](https://maxoffsky.com/maxoffsky-blog/how-to-play-wav-audio-files-with-arduino-uno-and-microsd-card/)
   - [ ] Or [this](https://circuitdigest.com/microcontroller-projects/arduino-audio-music-player)